 - Penetration Pricing implies setting the price relatively lower than your competitors.
 This strategy works for companies whose goal is market penetration.
 Although penetration pricing may help raise brand awareness and increase customer loyalty, it may also cause revenue loss.

 The principal pitfall of these strategies is possible difficulties with profit maximization.
 At a premium price level, demand would be low due to high prices.
-Companies with a penetration pricing strategy are likely to have higher demand, but their low prices won’t allow them to make much profit.
+Companies with a penetration pricing strategy are likely to have higher demand, but their low prices won’t allow them to profit.

 - Dynamic pricing is the process of setting flexible prices and changing them based on market factors such as industry averages, supply, demand, and expectations from consumers.
 Examples of such an approach to pricing can be airlines that change their pricing based on peak season.
 Or Uber that charges more at rush hours or for traveling in certain areas.